Selwyn College Boat Club: History

 Selwyn College, Cambridge was named for Bishop George Augustus Selwyn, who was himself a Cambridge scholar and a rower for St John's College, Cambridge.
 Selwyn is the only College to be named after a scholar who was also a Rowing Blue.
 George Selwyn was a member of the Cambridge crew which competed in the inaugural Boat Race in 1829.

-Despite being an underdog going up against larger and wealthier Oxbridge colleges, Selwyn College Boat Club has always relied heavily on training up novices to be outstanding oarsmen.
 In the early days of the Lent and May Bumps, Selwyn spent a lot of time in the 2nd division, but rose sharply from the mid-1920s, reaching 3rd in the May Bumps throughout the early 1930s and 2nd in the Lent Bumps in 1933.
 By 1958, Selwyn's 1st VIII had found its way back into the 2nd division.
 Selwyn once again gained 2nd place in the Lent Bumps in 1974 and 4th in the May Bumps in 1979, but has since fallen.
-The men's 1st VIII currently (as of December 2024) lies 7th in the 2nd Division of Lent Bumps, and 10th in the 1st Division in the May Bumps.
+The men's 1st VIII currently (as of December 2024) lies 17th in the 1st Division of Lent Bumps, and 11th in the 1st Division in the May Bumps.

 A women's crew first appeared in 1977.
 The women's 1st VIII reached 3rd in the Lent Bumps by 1981 and the 1st women's IV reached 6th in the May Bumps in 1979.
 Since then, the most successful season was May Bumps 2016, when their men's 1st VIII achieved super-blades and went up 6 places.

-A history of the Selwyn College Boat Club has been published by Dr A. P. McEldowney, a former student and rowing blue of the college.
-The book traces the complete history of the college rowing club beginning with its origins in Michaelmas term 1883.
 The SCBC was established immediately after the May Bumps were moved to June, instead of the previous month (1882).
 It is unknown why this was done, but it is believed to pay homage to the Cambridge tradition of scholars publishing during the Lent Term.

 In the late 1990s the college digitised and released the Personal History of the Selwyn College Boat Club through its website.
 Hard copies of the original remain rare, however a signed original version of the monograph remains in the Selwyn College archives.